Integrate Professional Preparation into your Program

-Written by Carol Ormand, based on ideas compiled from the 2007 workshop on the Role of Departments in Preparing Future Geoscience Professionals.
+Written by Carol Ormand & Molly Kent, based on ideas compiled from the 2007 workshop on the Role of Departments in Preparing Future Geoscience Professionals and the 2013 Geoscience in the 21st Century Workforce workshop

 Heather Macdonald gave a presentation on What Opportunities, When: A Framework for Professional Development (PowerPoint 4.2MB Jan19 07) at the 2007 workshop on the Role of Departments in Preparing Future Geoscience Professionals.
 In it, she asks: What professional traits do we want our students to develop?
 How can we help them to develop those traits?
 How does this relate to career advising at different stages?